What is a Subsidiary Merger?

 1. Forward Triangular Merger

 A forward triangular merger is an indirect merger where a subsidiary of the purchasing company completes the acquisition on behalf of its parent company.
 The subsidiary company acquires all the assets and liabilities of the target company.
 The acquired company then becomes a fully owned subsidiary of the purchasing entity.
 After the acquisition, the target company is liquidated, and the buyer becomes the sole shareholder of the combined entity.

 Pros and Cons of a Forward Triangular Merger

-On the downside, forward triangular mergers are less preferred than reverse triangular mergers due to access to the target company’s licenses and authorizations.
-The properties will need to be reassessed, and some third parties may withhold consent to the target company’s contracts, licenses, and authorizations.
+On the downside, forward triangular mergers are less preferred than reverse triangular mergers due to issues regarding access to the target company’s licenses and authorizations.
+The properties will need to be reassessed, and some third parties may withhold consent to the acquirer gaining use of the target company’s contracts, licenses, and authorizations.
 The acquiring entity may incur additional costs in order to be granted consent to the rights of the licenses and assignment of contracts.